YOURLS/awesome/README.md

 ### K

+- [Keep Query String](https://github.com/rinogo/yourls-keep-query-string) - Adds the short URL's query string (if any) to the long URL
 - [Keywords, Charset & Length](https://github.com/peterberbec/yourls-keyword_charset_length) - Custom charset, custom link length and random short urls, all in one plugin, with an admin panel.
 - [Keyword not found](https://github.com/8thwall/keyword-not-found-set-field-yourls) - If keyword isn't found in the database, redirect to admin page and pre-populate the short URL field
 - [Keyword Prefix](https://github.com/jangrewe/yourls-keyword-prefix) - Adds a defined prefix to your short URLs